YuzheWangPKU/awesome-protein-ligand-interactions/README.md

 💊📝 Awesome Protein-Ligand Interactions
 </h1>

-Modeling Protein-Ligand Interactions for Drug Discovery in the Era of Deep Learning
+This is the official repository for the review article *"Modeling Protein–Ligand Interactions for Drug Discovery in the Era of Deep Learning"* published in *Chemical Society Reviews*. [[link]](https://doi.org/10.1039/D5CS00415B).
+We curate papers, tools, and resources related to deep learning-based modeling of protein–ligand interactions for drug discovery.

 <p align="center">
   <img src="overview.png" width="512">